rbkannan1508/SurveySparrow-Training/README.md

 # SurveySparrow-Training
-Files, Submissions, Links of Training contents and Task contents from SurveySparrow
+Submissions, Links of Task contents from SurveySparrow Training